-Supporting journalists nationwide

-Police back down after detaining photographer

-THE UNION has called for an investigation into the action of Kent police following the arrest and subsequent release of photographer Andy Aitchison.
+news Police back down after detaining photographer THE UNION has called for an investigation into the action of Kent police following the arrest and subsequent release of photographer Andy Aitchison.
 He had been covering a protest at Napier Barracks in Folkestone.
 NUJ member Andy (pictured) was held in a cell for seven hours despite attending the demonstration to publicise the treatment of asylum seekers as a member of the press.
 His arrest caused huge concern in members of the union and the News Media Association.
 Questions were asked in the House of Commons of culture secretary Oliver Dowden, and Andy was offered support by his local MP Damian Collins.
 Following the outcry, Kent police said there was no evidence to charge him and returned his phone and camera memory card.
 Andy said: "The NUJ has been fantastic with their support [at] a very tricky time for me and my family.
 I cannot thank them enough and for working with Bindmans to ensure I received the best legal support possible.

-"Their advocacy as well as support have been immense - to have a question put to a minister about my arrest in the House of Commons just blew me awav."
+"Their advocacy as well as support have been immense - to have a question put to a minister about my arrest in the House of Commons just blew me away."
 "Kate Goold, partner at Bindmans, said: "It is of great concern when the police arrest journalists and photographers for simply doing their job and has a chilling effect on press freedom.
 Public interest journalists are essential to our democracy to document and publicise events as they unfold, especially during the Covid lockdown when the public cannot witness such protests themselves.
 "Through the support of the NUJ, we were able to act swiftly to ensure that Mr Aitchison had no further action taken and his phone and memory card returned without the police viewing this confidential journalistic material."
+Iconic cuts more jobs and hours ICONIC Newspapers, the Irish publisher controlled by UK businessman Malcolm Denmark, has cut more jobs and reduced working hours.
+The move was announced to staff without prior consultation with the NUJ or staff representatives.

+At least 13 editorial staff have been laid off, with at least 20 more having their hours and pay cut by 20 per cent.
+Editors of Iconic's regional titles issued a letter to readers calling for support of the newspaper print sector.

+The union urged the company to match its call for Irish government support with a change in its attitude towards union recognition.
+Seamus Dooley, NUJ Irish secretary, wrote to the editors, saying that both sides wanted a strong future for printed newspapers and they should meet to discuss their aspirations and differences.

-It is of great concern when police arrest photographers for simply doing their job and has a chilling effect on press freedom inbrief...
+It is of great concern

+when police arrest

+photographers for

+and has a chilling

+effect on press

+freedom

-Kate Goold Bindmans
+Kate Goold

+Bindmans

+simply doing their job

+.....

+inbrief...

 NEIL MCINTOSH IS SCOTSMAN EDITOR

 Neil McIntosh has been appointed editor of The Scotsman.
 He moves to the paper from BBC Online where he was managing editor.
-He has also worked on the Wall Street Iournal and The Guardian.
+He has also worked on the Wall Street Journal and The Guardian.
 Glasgow-born McIntosh started his career on The Scotsman and the Edinburgh Evening News.

+......

-NEW EUROPEAN IS BOUGHT BY FOUNDER
+NEW EUROPEAN IS

-The New European has been bought from Archant by its founder and former editor Matt Kelly with investment from former Financial Times editor Lionel Barber and ex-New York Times chief executive Mark Thompson.
+BOUGHT BY FOUNDER The New European has been bought from Archant by its founder and former editor Matt Kelly with investment from former Financial Times editor Lionel Barber and ex-New York Times chief executive Mark Thompson.
 Kelly launched the Remain newspaper in 2016 and was its editor for three years.

+......